 I saw an article the other day on CBC News about the government of Arkansas putting the kibosh on gender-affirming treatment for anyone under the age of 18.
-This is a major problem for transgender people and justice in general, so let’s talk about why.
+This is a major problem for transgender people in Arkansas specifically, as well as justice in general, so let’s talk about why.

-After Arkansas’ governor vetoed a a bill that would make it illegal to provide gender affirming care to anyone under the age of 18, the Republican-controlled Senate and House teamed up to push the bill through anyway.
+After Arkansas’ governor vetoed a bill that would make it illegal to provide gender-affirming care to anyone under the age of 18, the Republican-controlled Senate and House teamed up to push the bill through anyway.
 This came much to the dismay of the pediatricians, social workers, and parents of trans youth who had raised concerns about the harm that the bill would cause.

 So, let’s be clear exactly what we’re talking about here.
 This law bans hormones, puberty blockers, and any kind of gender-affirming surgery, which includes things like mastectomy, breast implants, pectoral implants, and facial or vocal cord surgery.